What is ICSC?

 How to collect my prize or award?

 We will use international shipping to deliver all of the 1st, 2nd, and 3rd prizes; there is no need to travel somewhere.
-The national awards and final round honours will be sent digitally as a soft copy.
+The national awards and Final Round honours will be sent digitally as a soft copy.

 Do I need to pay something to partcipate?

 The ICSC competition is free to enter for all students from around the world.
-However, all students who have qualified and want to register for the Pre-Final Round have to cover the registration costs of 11 EUR to make this year's competition possible.
+However, all students who have qualified and want to register for the Pre-Final Round have to cover the registration costs of 15 EUR to make this year's competition possible.
 You can find further information here:

 More Information Why are there the 'Pre-Final Registration Costs'?